vighneshiyer/vighneshiyer.com/content/research/comp-arch/berkeley_boot_flow.md

 Let's understand how a RISC-V binary boots and runs on a RISC-V core modeled in spike or in RTL simulation.
 We will begin with a very simple baremetal program and understand the program loading mechanics, the bootrom and initialization sequence, and how the RISC-V core communicates with a tethered host.

-This article assumes basic knowledge about using the command line / shell, Linux, and the RISC-V ISA.
+This article assumes basic knowledge about using the command line / shell, Linux, the RISC-V ISA, and CPU architecture.
 If you don't possess these prerequisites, you must carefully go through [MIT's "missing semester" course](https://missing.csail.mit.edu/) before reading on.

 ## Dependencies